almereyda/awesome-starred/README.md

 ## TypeScript

+- [engraved](https://github.com/PzYon/engraved) - Store information snippets (URLs, code, notes, etc.).
+Add keywords to find and access them from everywhere.
+- [fluid-outliner](https://github.com/fluid-notion/fluid-outliner) - Open source web based outliner built with a strong focus on simplicity and ease of use
+- [trips-editor](https://github.com/shinima/trips-editor) - 🎨 A simple SVG editor which focuses on editing polygons/polylines and attaching semantic data to them.
 - [webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - A tool for finding out what contributes to the size of Webpack bundles
 - [outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Manager, developed by Jigsaw.
 The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
 It uses the Electron framework to offer support for Windows, macOS and Linux.
 - [noty](https://github.com/fabiospampinato/noty) - Autosaving sticky note with support for multiple notes without needing multiple windows.